-The school's Managing and Changing Behaviour policy aims to promote an environment where everyone in our school community feels happy, secure and safe to learn within an ethos of mutual respect.
+The school's 'Managing and Supporting Positive Behaviour' policy aims to promote an environment where everyone in our school community feels happy, secure and safe to learn within an ethos of mutual respect, particularly following COVID-19.
 This policy is designed to promote and explicitly teach good behaviour, rather than merely deter anti-social behaviour.